nkundiushuti/webpage/pages/teaching.md

 * Pritish Chandna - Master's thesis, "Audio Source Separation Using Deep Neural Networks.", 2016

-### 2013-2017 Signal processing - Pompeu Fabra University, Telecomunications degree
+### 2013-2017 Signal processing - Pompeu Fabra University, Telecommunications degree
 I have been teaching labs and seminars for the Signals processing (Senyals i sistemes) class at the Pompeu Fabra University.

 ### 2013-2017 Tutoring Master's students
-During my PhD I have been helping Master's students to pick a thesis topic, prepare the state of the art and the final presentation.
+During my PhD I have helped Master's students to pick a thesis topic, prepare the state of the art and the final presentation.

  [1]: #